 Although you should not throw bird seed into bodies of water, bird seed is a great snack for ducks.
 It is nutritious and suitable for their diets, making it the perfect alternative to bread and other unhealthy yet common duck treats.

-In this article, we take a look at feeding ducks bird seed and other tips for giving your local birds a quick treat.
+In this article, we take a look at feeding ducks bird seed and other tips for giving your local or pet birds a quick treat.
 Let’s get started.

 Can Ducks Eat Bird Seed?

 Yes.
 Ducks can eat bird seed.
 Bird seed comes with many minerals, nutrients, and vitamins that are necessary and healthy for duck and duckling health.
 In fact, bird seed is one of the best snack options for ducks, as opposed to bread, chips, and other unhealthy options.
 Not only is it healthy for ducks, but it is low maintenance for your commute.

 In the wild, ducks are omnivores.
 This means that they eat both plants and living creatures, such as invertebrates.
 Most commonly, ducks eat aquatic plants, grains, grasses, and invertebrates.
 This diet provides ducks the nutrients they need to grow and live healthily.

 When many people feed ducks and geese at the park, they feed them snacks like bread and popcorn.
 These snacks are harmful to ducks and the environment.
 Most notably, these foods have no nutritional value but a lot of carbs.
 This causes the ducks to gain a lot of weight and hurts their overall health.

 At the same time, these sorts of foods expand when they are exposed to water.
 Whenever the ducks consume the expanded food, it gives the illusion that they are full.
 This causes them to stop looking for nutritional food, resulting in nutritional deficiencies since the bread is not nutritional to begin with.